haquema/makers-javascript-fndamentals/contents/5-testing-with-jest.md

 ## Questions

-1. We've come up above with the basic scaffolding, using `it` to define the test case - fill in the the blanks (the inside of this test case), using Jest matchers to write a test.
+1. We've come up above with the basic scaffolding, using `it` to define the test case - fill in the blanks (the inside of this test case), using Jest matchers to write a test.
 You'll need to [use the Jest syntax](https://jestjs.io/docs/expect#tobevalue) to do this.

 2. Write a second test case (a second `it` "block") testing with different numbers — perhaps adding 0 and 5.
 3. Write the function `add` into its file `add.js` so it satisfies the tests we just wrote.